francescozaniol/xsalt/examples/basic/README.md

 # The basics

-[index.xhtml](./index.xhtml) is the root XML file that will be transformed to HTML code:
+In this example [index.xhtml](./index.xhtml) is the root XML file that will be transformed to HTML code:
 ```html
 <?xml version="1.0"?>
 <?xml-stylesheet type="text/xsl" href="./includes.xsl" ?>